MicrosoftDocs/customer-insights/ci-docs/data/export-manage.md

 - **Keep individual schedules**: Keep the previously defined schedule for the selected exports and only disable or enable them.
 - **Define new schedule for all selected exports**: Override the existing schedules of the selected exports.

-Understanding the status of custom-scheduled exports can be challenging, because the status shown in the exports page is only the most recent one.
-For an export with custom schedule this often will show as "skipped" due to the custom schedule.
-You can see the history for an export under **Settings** > **System** > **Status**, where you scroll to **Export destinations**.
+Understanding the status of custom-scheduled exports is tricky, because the status on the exports page is only the most recent scheduled system refresh.
+Exports with a custom schedule frequently show the misleading status *Skipped* because they don't run during a system refresh.
+Instead, they refresh per the custom schedule you defined.
+To see the history for an export, go to **Settings** > **System** > **Status** and review the **Export destinations** section.
 To view the details of the last several runs, select the task or process name.
-Note though currently, there's no direct indication of custom-scheduled tasks within this history.
+At this point, there's no direct indication of custom-scheduled tasks within this history.
 [Learn more about system status](system.md#view-system-status)

 ### Run exports on demand